 • Fill a large pot or sous vide tank with water.
 Attach the sous vide machine and set it to 145°F. Pat the chicken dry and season both sides generously with salt and pepper.

-2 boneless, skinless chicken breasts, Kosher salt and freshly ground black pepper
+2 boneless, skinless chicken breasts, kosher salt and freshly ground black pepper

 • Place the chicken, lemon, thyme, and rosemary in a vacuum sealer bag and seal.
+To ensure the chicken breasts cook evenly, do not overlap them in the bag.

 2 lemon slices, 2 sprigs fresh thyme, 1 sprig fresh rosemary